-When looking for a scary or the best haunted house in Indiana look no further than the area of Indianapolis, Fort Wayne, Evansville, South Bend, Gary, Bloomington and Lafayette, Indiana because this is an absolute hotbed for haunted houses.
+When looking for a scary or the best haunted house in Indiana look no further than the area of Indianapolis, Fort Wayne, Evansville, South Bend, Gary, Bloomington and Lafayette, Indiana because this is an absolute hotbed for haunted houses which would also include the Indianapolis area.
 Indiana has more haunted houses than almost any other state in America, and not only do they have several haunts but they have some of the best found anywhere.
 Indiana has many cities with great haunted houses especially Indiana area which has more of the top rated haunts than any other city in America.

 Indiana Haunted Houses